mdq-noppera/jsonpath-pyrs/README.md

 - pip install created .whl file

 2. From release:
-- download from releases version for your os
+- download from releases version for your os and python version
 - pip install .whl file

 ## Currently compiled for:
-Linux 64 Bit
+Linux 64 Bit - Python 3.7

 ## Features:
-- retrieve single strings from file or json string (takes first value, if multiple available)
-- retrieve list of strings from file or json string
+- retrieve list of Python Strings, Integers, Floats, Booleans and Lists of those values (1 level max)

 ## NOT implemented:
 - retrieving whole json objects with expression